 Pro Tip

-Keep the ceiling lighter than the walls.
-It creates the illusion of height—like a visual skylight.
+Keep the ceiling a shade lighter than the walls.
+It creates a subtle illusion of height, almost like a built-in skylight.

 2. Layer Textures Like a Pro